In this article

 🧠 What is Google Tag Manager?

-You just paste your GTM ID into Shotgun, and you can:
+You just paste your GTM ID in your Smartboard, and you can:

 1. At the technical level